-There are two primary ways ABCP conduits have dealt with interest rate and currency risk.
-One is to provide specific hedging arrangements that directly mitigate the risk.
+Second is to provide specific hedging arrangements that directly mitigate the risk.
 We review the details of the hedging arrangements as part of the rating process.

-Second, a hedging agent may take responsibility for seeing that the conduit enters into hedging arrangements that, in its judgment, are appropriate.
-In this case we do not review the specific hedges the hedging agent structures for the conduit, but instead rely on the rating of and an indemnity from the hedging agent.
+Third, a hedging agent may take responsibility for seeing that the conduit enters into a hedging arrangement that, in its judgment, is appropriate.
+In this case we do not review the specific hedge the hedging agent structures for the conduit, but instead rely on the rating of and an indemnity from the hedging agent.
 The indemnity says, in fairly broad language, that if the hedging arrangements are incorrect or insufficient, and as a result the conduit faces a shortage of funds to repay ABCP or to pay conduit expenses, then the hedging counterparty will provide funds on a same-day basis to make up the shortfall.
 Documented in a hedging agency agreement, this arrangement gives the conduit the greatest degree of flexibility in managing interest rate and currency risk.
 For a bank-sponsored conduit, the hedging agent is often the administrator.
 In many cases, the duties of the hedging agent may be specified in the administration agreement and there may be no separate hedging agent or agreement.